 Finding and keeping a job is a key step in a young person’s transition to adulthood and economic self-sufficiency.
 Employment not only allows young people to cover expenses for themselves and their families.
 It also provides valuable opportunities for them to apply academic skills and learn occupation-specific as well as general “world of work” skills; such as teamwork, time management, problem-solving, etc. Teen employment (16-19 years) is directly associated with improved employment and earnings later in life as well as myriad other indicators of adult success.

-The summer of 2017 marks the fifth year of the Giles County SYWP.
+The summer of 2021 will mark the ninth year of the Giles County SYWP.
 Teen students, aged 16-19 are placed in 6-week/192 hour work settings that match their work experience (if any), their interests, aptitudes and their future plans.
 They receive a $9.50/hour incentive for the hours in their work experience.
 One half of this incentive is paid by Giles County and the other half by the worksite.

 At the end of the six weeks, a Work Readiness Evaluation is completed by the worksite supervisor.
 This quantifies the workers performance and provides a valuable reference for the worker.
-Additionally, in September of the following school year, this document is reviewed by the SYWP Program Manager with the Giles School Career Counselor and the Giles Schools Guidance Counselor(s) in order to better assist them in understanding how their students performed, be made aware of any issues that may have arisen and to provide insight into how they may utilize these findings to enhance student success.
+Additionally, in September of the next school year, this document is also reviewed by the SYWP Program Manager with the Giles School Career Counselor and the Giles Schools Guidance Counselor(s) in order to better assist them in understanding how their students performed, be made aware of any issues that may have arisen and to provide insight into how they may utilize these findings to enhance student success in the school setting.